brentvollebregt/nitratine.net/posts/how-to-get-mouse-clicks-with-python/post.md

 ![Mouse moved demonstration](/posts/how-to-get-mouse-clicks-with-python/demo1.png)

-Using these print statements and the parameters provided, we can give more information when a print.
+Using these print statements and the parameters provided, we can give more information when printing.
 Run this again to make sure it is working properly (example output below).

 ```python
 def on_move(x, y):